 Location is crucial because you need to prove the accident fell within Florida jurisdiction.
 In other words, the accident or source of any injury needs to have happened within Florida state boundaries in order for you to file a claim in Florida.

 What if I’m Arrested While Vacationing in Florida?

 If you are arrested in Florida while on vacation, you need to immediately contact a skilled lawyer in criminal defense.
 The law offices of Keller, Melchiorre, and Walsh are highly skilled in criminal defense and are ready to represent you.
-Give us a call right now to discuss your options and create a plan you can trust.

 Do I Need a Florida Attorney?

 While it is not required, it is strongly recommended that you seek legal counsel from a Florida attorney.
 Do your own research to determine which attorneys in your vacation area have the strongest reputations.
 It will be to your benefit to have someone on your side that is familiar with the area and Florida law.
 Eventually, you will return to your home, so consider your Florida attorney to be your guide to all things Florida-related and your physical representative while you are no longer in state.

 To file a claim, you can visit any county court clerk in Florida.
 Visit the Florida Courts website for detailed information on this process.
 If the parties are diverse, meaning the plaintiff and defendant both live in separate states outside of Florida, the case could then be removed to federal court.